-Compared with young adults with other disability types, young adults with an ASD were significantly more likely to have ever lived with a parent or guardian (87.1%) and less likely to have ever lived independently (16.6%) since leaving high school.
+Compared with other young adults with special needs, young adults with ASD were significantly more likely to have ever lived with a parent or guardian (87.1%) and less likely to have ever lived independently (16.6%) since leaving high school.
 In follow-up analyses, the researchers found no independent living among young adults with ASD who had been out of high school for 2 years or less at the time of the survey.

-Overall, the study’s findings show that young adults with an ASD have a different residential transition experience than their peers with LD, ED, or InD.
-Young adults with an ASD resided with a parent or guardian at higher rates and for longer periods of time after leaving high school than young adults with other disabilities.
-Moreover, young adults with an ASD had the highest rate of supervised living arrangements and the lowest rate of independent living since leaving high school.
-These results suggest that young adults with an ASD are particularly vulnerable during the initial years in the transition to adulthood where they experience a shift in service provision after leaving high school.
-Consequently, many young adults with an ASD are not experiencing opportunities to explore various residential options as young adults.
+Overall, the study’s findings show that young autistic adults have a different residential transition experience than their peers with LD, ED, or InD.
+They resided with a parent or guardian at higher rates and for longer periods of time after leaving high school than young adults with other disabilities.
+Moreover, young adults with ASD had the highest rate of supervised living arrangements and the lowest rate of independent living since leaving high school.
+These results suggest that young autistic adults are particularly vulnerable during the initial years in the transition to adulthood where they experience a shift in service provision after leaving high school.
+Consequently, many are not experiencing opportunities to explore various residential options as young adults.

-More research is needed to identify ways to effectively implement residential transition plans that best meet the needs and preferences of young adults with ASD and their families.
+More research is needed to identify ways to effectively implement residential transition plans that best meet the needs and preferences of young autistic adults and their families.
 Research suggests that prolonged caregiving of an adult child with autism can adverse effects on maternal well-being.
-Thus, investigating a variety of in-home interventions that might improve the quality of life for families and adults with ASD may be helpful in that the vast majority of young adults are residing in the parental home.
+Thus, investigating a variety of in-home interventions that might improve the quality of life for families and adults may be helpful in that the vast majority of young adults are residing in the parental home.
 Lastly, the focus of intervention/treatment must shift from remediating the core deficits in childhood to promoting adaptive behaviors in secondary education that can facilitate and enhance ultimate functional independence and quality of life in adulthood.
 This includes addressing new developmental challenges such as independent living, vocational engagement, postsecondary education, and family support.

-Lee A. Wilkinson, PhD, CCBT, NCSP is author of the award-winning book, A Best Practice Guide to Assessment and Intervention for Autism and Asperger Syndrome in Schools, published by Jessica Kingsley Publishers.
-Dr. Wilkinson is also editor of a recent volume in the APA School Psychology Book Series, Autism Spectrum Disorder in Children and Adolescents: Evidence-Based Assessment and Intervention in Schools and author of the new book, Overcoming Anxiety and Depression on the Autism Spectrum: A Self-Help Guide Using CBT.
+Lee A. Wilkinson, PhD, is a licensed and nationally certified school psychologist, and certified cognitive-behavioral therapist.
+He is author of the award-winning books, A Best Practice Guide to Assessment and Intervention for Autism and Asperger Syndrome in Schools and Overcoming Anxiety and Depression on the Autism Spectrum: A Self-Help Guide Using CBT.
+He is also editor of a text in the APA School Psychology Book Series, Autism Spectrum Disorder in Children and Adolescents: Evidence-Based Assessment and Intervention in Schools.
+His latest book is A Best Practice Guide to Assessment and Intervention for Autism Spectrum Disorder in Schools (2nd Edition)